 1. Splay Athletics ($44) – vegan

 My oldest son can usually be found in his Splays.
-Sizing goes all the way up to an EU 39 (I have a pair), so this is a brand we will keep coming back to.
-They are holding up great so far and I love everything about them, from the wide toe box to the price point.
+We love them because they are affordable, easy to get on and off, and very lightweight.
+They have a narrower mid-foot, so didn’t work well for my chubby-footed little one, but they have a really generous toe box shape.
+Sizing goes all the way up to an EU 39 (I have a pair), so this is a brand we will keep coming back to as my kids get older.
+They are holding up well so far, but they are not as durable as some of the other brands you’ll find in this list.
 You can see more details and photos of them here.
-You can also use my code ANYASREVIEWS for an additional 10% off!
+Use my code ANYASREVIEWS for an additional 10% off!

 2. Vivobarefoot Primus ($80) – vegan

 Another sneaker option that we love is the Vivobarefoot Primus.
 These are a little more pricey, but will last through multiple children.
 The Primus goes through some changes every year, with different colors and features available.
 But they’re a solid shoe every time.
 My son loves the bright blue and of course velcro makes everyone’s lives easier.
-I will usually only buy them during a promotion or sale (sometimes Vivo does a buy one get one 50% off sale for kid’s shoes, and they’re currently 25% off).
+I will usually only buy them during a promotion or sale, but they are a solid shoe despite being more than I like to spend.
 Get 10% off any Vivobarefoot order with my code ANYAVB